microsoft/vscode-wiki/Virtual-Workspaces.md

 ### Language selectors

-When registering a provider for a language feature (e.g. completions, hovers, code actions..) specify the scheme(s) you support:
+When registering a provider for a language feature (e.g. completions, hovers, code actions..) make sure to specify the scheme(s) you actually support:

 ```
 	return vscode.languages.registerCompletionItemProvider({ language: 'typescript', scheme: 'file' }, {